learning2hash/learning2hash.github.io/tutorial.md

 print(mean_precision)
 ```

-The above code will produce a mean precision@10 of 0.42 for a radius of 2.
+The above code will produce a mean precision@10 of 0.30 for a radius of 2.
 As we increase the Hamming radius we increase the quality of the retrieval, at the expense of checking many more candidate nearest neighbours.
-This means that, on average, given a list of 10 returned images, 40% of those will be relevant to the query when we use a Hamming radius of 2.
-This is reasonable performance, especially since the hyperplanes were generated randomly!
+This means that, on average, given a list of 10 returned images, 30% of those will be relevant to the query when we use a Hamming radius of 2.

 ![LSH Precision@10](./tutorial/lsh_precision10.png)